GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/6-Chatbot-Frontend.md

 ### What do I do if the responses are incorrect?

-It's important to remember the model is pre-trained with data, given a system message to guide it, in addition to the company data it has access to via vCore-based Azure Cosmos DB for MongoDB.
+It's important to remember the model is pre-trained with data, given a system message to guide it, in addition to the company data it has access to via vCore-based Azure Cosmos DB.
 There are times when the Azure OpenAI model may generate an incorrect response to the prompt given that is either incomplete or even a hallucination (aka includes information that is not correct or accurate).

 There are a few options of how this can be handled when the response is incorrect: